Generate Amazing Titles with One Click

 Sadly, the majority of users won't make it past the headline.
 80%, in fact, which means that 2 in 10 of your readers won't even read what you've written in your article.
 That's shocking.

-But it makes sense.
-Our audience have limited time (and energy) to spend browsing the web.
-We might think our content is the best on the web, but it probably isn't.
+Our audiences have limited time (and energy) to spend browsing the web.

 So it makes sense to create a catchy, powerful headline that will cause your reader to react in some way - usually with some emotion - that will entice them further into the core of your content.